 If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

 Results of Operations and Financial Condition.

-On November 5, 2020, Entasis Therapeutics Holdings Inc., or the Company, issued a press release announcing its financial results for the quarter ended September 30, 2020.
+On March 23, 2021, Entasis Therapeutics Holdings Inc., or the Company, issued a press release announcing its financial results for the year ended December 31, 2020.
 A copy of the press release is furnished as Exhibit 99.1 to this Current Report on Form 8-K and is incorporated herein by reference.